burlachenkok/exploring-python3/python3-note.md

 # Sources of Confusion between C++ and Python Software Engineers

 Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
-In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains executing external processes for different tasks and less logic.
+In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic.

-Python has a very fast learning curve which opened the door fortunately for people not only in CS to create useful scripts in day-to-day life.
+Python has a very fast learning curve which opened the doors (fortunately) for people not only in CS to create useful scripts in day-to-day life.

 > Python is a programming language which...

 Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is "Language" and what is "Programming" by itself.

 Let's start with the Language concept in the context of Programming.
-One meaning is that Language expresses ideas with defined formalisms and you don't care at all how these ideas are materialized.
-But in fact, it's not the only definition.
-The message that one scientist [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) (author of C++) tries to bring for people for already 3 decades that *Programming Language* is the language that gives you a way to describe the algorithm and this algorithm will be executed in the computer (compute device).
+One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the end system.
+Even though it may sounds reasonable, but in fact, it's not the only one definition.
+The message that one  scientists from programming languages area (e.g. [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computer (compute device).

 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.

 If you only start with Programming in your career, or if you have no experience in Compilers/OS/Systems you may not see the difference, but there is a (subtle) fundamental difference.
-It does not say that these languages are incorrect, but at least please understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
-Any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design).
+It does not say that scripting and just-in-time compiled-based languages are incorrect, but at least please understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
+The catch is that in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design).

 > Python is a general-purpose programming language.

 It is at the same time a very strong statement and at the same time vague statement.
 There can be three points of view on such a statement:

-1. By general-purpose programming language you mean that you can create any Algorithm in it.
+1. By general-purpose programming language, you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
 Only DSL languages constructed for special purposes may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).
+In fact, to have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
+For details see [Structured Program Theorem](https://en.wikipedia.org/wiki/Structured_program_theorem).

 2. By General Purpose you mean that you can use it across many domains.
 In this case how many are "many"?
-Depending on the definition of "Many" Python may lie in this class and may not.
+Depending on the definition of "many" Python may lie in this class and may not.

 3. By General Purpose, you mean you can create programs for all programmable computing elements in the computing devices.
-If this is your definition and you believe that Python can help with this - it's *wrong*.
-Python by design is the replacement for Bash, it's not a replacement for C or C++, or any other traditional language.
+If this is your definition and you believe that Python can help with this then it's *wrong* (at least in our opinion).
+Python by design is the replacement for Bash, it's not a replacement for C and C++, or any other traditional compile language.
 Conter example: You cannot create drivers for your devices in Python.

 > Python is more elegant and short than C++.

 One more time it depends on what you mean exactly.
-Some logic that works with byte view into the virtual memory of the process even can not be expressed in Python at all.
-If consider an application that can be expressed in Python, then this is in general true if look into a number of lines of code in Python.
+Some logic that works with byte view in the virtual memory of the process even can not be expressed in Python at all in the most effective way.
+Next, if you consider application classes that can be expressed in Python, then in general this is true if measure elegance by several lines of code in Python.

 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
-Because compiling languages forces you to follow some discipline, and Python does not.
+Compiling languages forces you to follow some discipline, and Python does not.

 Of course, there is a tool for Python that helps [pylint](https://pypi.org/project/pylint/), but a compiler and linker are far more powerful tools for detecting errors than a static analyzer applied for Language with Dynamic Type Systems at least from our experience.